ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 ### amp-story-interactive-results

 The `amp-story-interactive-result` element displays a customized state defined by the user's selection from previous polls or quizzes.
-This element requires use of a poll or quiz from previous pages to calculate an answer-based state.
-Each result state uses a category that may include an image, title and description to display to the user.
+This element requires use of polls or quizzes from previous pages to calculate an answer-based state.
+Each result category may include an image, title and description to display to the user.

+Each category specifies its content `option-{1/2/3/4}-{text/image/results-category}` attributes, where `-results-category` refers to the name of the category, `-image` refers to the image that will be displayed if that category is selected, and `-text` refers to the description.

+Results can feed its state from quizzes if all categories also specify `option-{1/2/3/4}-results-threshold`.
+If no categories have thresholds, the state will count the `option-{1/2/3/4}-results-category` from options selected in polls.

 <amp-img src="https://github.com/mszylkowski/amphtml/raw/interactive_docs/extensions/amp-story-interactive/img/results-raw.png" layout="intrinsic" width="400" height="500">